-- 7 'Council Members' who must be members of and appointed by Cornwall Council - 12 'General Members' who must be appointed by the Marine Management Organisation (MMO) and must include at least one employee of the MMO.
-The MMO appoints stakeholder representatives including commercial fishers (various sectors), recreational fishers. - 2 'Additional Members' 1 must be from Natural England and 1 must be from the Environment Agency.
+- 3 'Council Members' - 4 'General Members' who must be appointed by the Marine Management Organisation (MMO).
+At least one is an employee of the MMO, while three are industry representatives. - 1 'Additional Member' from Natural England.

 The committee members' role is to decide and comment on strategy and direction and decide on budgets and staffing levels etc. Interestingly, in the context of Project Inshore, the IFCA annual plan also notes that it is the role of the committee members to decide on "stock management measures".